pallets-eco/wtforms/docs/fields.rst

             <input type="text" name="field_name" value="blah" class="text_blob" id="field_name" />

-        Note: Simply coercing the field to a string or unicode will render it as if it was called with no arguments.
+        Note: Simply coercing the field to a string will render it as if it was called with no arguments.

     .. automethod:: __html__